Michael Cassius McDonald: Criminal and political rule in Chicago

 Various contracting firms which McDonald owned would receive sweetheart deals from the city government, thanks to a number of alderman popularly dubbed "Mike McDonald's Democrats".
 Often, these services were never even rendered by the shell companies which McDonald owned.
 In the 1880s, McDonald and a business partner were awarded the contract to supply the stone for the new city hall structure being built to provide a permanent replacement to the courthouse and city hall annex which had been lost during the Great Chicago Fire.
 In 1887, McDonald successfully bribed the Chicago City Council and Cook County Board of Commissioners to give him a contract to paint the city's court house with a compound that, in actuality, was only chalk and water.
 He charged $128,250 for this work.
 Some went to prison for participation in this fraud, but the powerful McDonald did not even face any prosecution for his role.
 However, this created scandal after a newspaper investigation discovered this, and it tarnished McDonald's image, leaving him with the local title of "King of the Boodlers".
 In 1887, as a result of this scandal, former General Superintendent of the Chicago Police Department Wiliam J. McGargile was convicted of complicity in a Cook County graft ring, including bribes from McDonald.
-He escaped to Canada, and, two years later, would return to Chicago two years later, exonerated of all 23 pending indictments following the payment of a token $1,000 fine.
+He escaped to Canada, and, two years later, would return to Chicago, exonerated of all 23 pending indictments following the payment of a token $1,000 fine.
 In the aftermath of the scandal, McDonald largely withdrew for a while, even selling "The Store".
 The tarnish of scandal in which McDonald had found himself in was another contributing factor to Carter Harrison's decision not to run in the 1887 mayoral election.

 During the 1887 mayoral election, in which there was resultingly no Democratic nominee, the capitalist McDonald supported Republican John A. Roche over the Socialist Labor Party's nominee Robert S. Nelson.

 By the mid-1880s, McDonald had invested in the transit company of Charles Yerkes.
 In 1888, partnering with Yerkes and Colonel Alberger, McDonald began to push plans for the Lake Street Elevated, being involved in the Lake Street Elevated Railroad Company.
 While not one of the official incorporators of the company, he was a key figure in it.
 In December of that year, after McDonald bribed thirteen members of the Chicago City Council, it approved an ordinance allowing construction of the rapid transit line by approving a 25-year franchise.
 Construction began that same month.
 Regular passenger service began on the Lake Street Elevated on November 6, 1893.
 Gambling circles nicknamed the rapid transit line "Mike's Upstairs Railroad".